← Back to Blog

 Before you get frustrated, understand why this happens:

-3. They forget the source.
+3. They forgot the source.
 Someone downloads a photo, saves it locally, uses it months later, and can't remember where it came from.
+This is extremely common.

 Month 1: You get 10 backlinks from reaching out to sites using your photos.

 Month 3: Those backlinks boost your domain authority.
-Your portfolio ranks higher for "landscape photographer" in your city.
+Your portfolio ranks higher for "[your specialty] photographer" in your city.

 Month 6: A potential client finds you through Google.
 You book a $2,000 shoot.